stackhpc/docker-mlnx-ufm/README.rst

 running docker.
 The path to this directory should be set via ``$UFM_LICENSES_PATH``.

+It may be desirable to apply additional configuration to UFM prior to running the ufmd service.
+This can be done by setting ``$UFM_STARTUP_CONFIG_PATH`` to the path of a script.

 Run the ``run.sh`` script to create a Docker container.
 The container will be privileged, and use host networking.